Procision/liberation/README.md

 Creating an account is not required, but recommended, especially if you want to contribute regularly.
 Weblate also allows you to log-in with major SSO providers like Github, Gitlab, BitBucket, Google, ...

-## Projects using Invidious

-- [FreeTube](https://github.com/FreeTubeApp/FreeTube): A libre software YouTube app for privacy.
-- [CloudTube](https://sr.ht/~cadence/tube/): A JavaScript-rich alternate YouTube player.
-- [PeerTubeify](https://gitlab.com/Cha_deL/peertubeify): On YouTube, displays a link to the same video on PeerTube, if it exists.
-- [MusicPiped](https://github.com/deep-gaurav/MusicPiped): A material design music player that streams music from YouTube.
-- [HoloPlay](https://github.com/stephane-r/HoloPlay): Funny Android application connecting on Invidious API's with search, playlists and favorites.

 ## Liability